Checkmark

 To replace the Michigan Catastrophic Claims Association (MCCA) with a new state authority that would provide reinsurance to individual auto insurance companies for personal injury claim amounts that exceed above $545,000 per incident.
 The MCCA is a private entity created by the original no-fault law, which also mandated that all drivers have unlimited personal injury protection coverage (PIP).
 The bill would also place price controls on attendant care and other medical services provided to injured individuals under this PIP, and expand the duties of a state automobile theft prevention authority to include insurance fraud related PIP benefits, paid for by $21 million in assessments (taxes) on insurers.
-Official Text and Analysis.

-Referred to the Senate Insurance Committee on March 26, 2015
+Referred to the Committee on Insurance

 With the recommendation that the substitute (S-2) be adopted and that the bill then pass.